Instagram business accounts offer brands more opportunities than IG personal accounts of employees or founders.

 - Average engagement and engagement rate per post, story or profile

 - Posts evolution

-- Top hashtags
+- Top hashtags of posts and Stories

 - Login to your Instagram account and go to settings

-- Tap Switch to Business Profile
+- Tap Switch to Professional Account

 - Instagram will prompt you to **connect to a Facebook business page** (you need to have Admin access to the Facebook page)

 - Choose a category for your profile/business